Sharan-Babu/CycloneSearch/README.md

 # CycloneSearch

 An application to find similar cyclones that occurred in the past and gain valuable insights from them to deal with new cyclones.
+All images used are under Creative Commons License.